Screaming nepotism after Student of the Year 2 posters? It’s a lost cause

-- Student Of The Year 2: Karan Johar welcomes Tara Sutaria and Ananya Panday to his uber-cool school

-- India’s Next Superstars Special Mention awardee Shruti Sharma: I am eagerly waiting to work with Karan Johar and Rohit Shetty

-It all started with that now iconic episode of Koffee with Karan when Kangana Ranaut called Karan Johar the flag-bearer of nepotism.
-Soon after, we started spotting it everywhere in the film industry.
+It all started with that now-iconic episode of Koffee with Karan when Kangana Ranaut called Karan Johar “the flag-bearer of nepotism”.
+Soon after, Hindi movie followers started spotting it everywhere in the film industry.
 Nepotism, by the way, wasn’t born that year.
-It has in fact been a part of the film industry ever since we can remember.
-But it took a famous female actor to bring our kind attention to the subject.
+It has, in fact, been a part of the film industry ever since we can remember.
+But it took a famous actor to bring our kind attention to the subject.

 Ananya Panday’s inclusion in the cast of Student of the Year 2 brought back the same debate.
 If you’re wondering who she is, she is the ‘star kid’ of Chunky Panday because if Aditya Pancholi’s son is called a star kid, Ananya sure has the right to go ahead with the title.